Xylopyrographer/LiteLED/Using LiteLED.md

 **Notes:**

 - Returns the brightness value used the last time `show()` was called.
 If `brightness()` has been set since the last `show()`, the return value reflects the pending value (what will be applied on the next `show()`).
-- On `LiteLEDpioGroup` returns the group-level brightness.
-On `LiteLEDpioLane` returns the lane-level brightness.
+- On `LiteLEDpioGroup`, returns the group-wide brightness setting.
+Each lane can have its own independent brightness set via its `LiteLEDpioLane` reference; `LiteLEDpioLane::getBrightness()` returns that lane's individual value.

 **Returns:** Current brightness (0–255)